Simplified Probate for a California Primary Residence (AB 2016)

 The qualifying rules are narrow, so read them closely:

-• Up to $750,000 in value.
-If the home is worth more than that, this petition is off the table and you are back to full probate for the house.
+- Up to $750,000 in value.
+If the home is worth more than $750,000, this petition is off the table and you are back to full probate for the house.

 How it compares to full probate

 Full probate in California is public, meaning the filings and the estate’s value end up in the court record where anyone can read them.
-It usually runs about one to two years.
+It usually runs about twelve to eighteen months.
 The attorney and the executor (the person the will names to handle the estate) are each paid on a fee schedule set by statute, calculated on the gross value of the estate, not the equity (Prob.
 Code §§10800, 10810).
-On a $1,000,000 estate, that is roughly $23,000 to the attorney and another $23,000 to the executor.
+On a $1,000,000 estate, the statutory schedule pays roughly $23,000 to the attorney and another $23,000 to the executor, $46,000 before court costs.
 A mortgage on that home does not lower the fee.
 The fee is figured on the full value.

 The $750,000 home petition skips that statutory fee structure and the long timeline.
 For a family whose main asset is the house, that is the difference that matters.